cagov/design-system/docs/pages/get-started.md

 ---
 title: Get started
-description: Learn how to get started with using the design system.
+description: Learn how you can get started with using the California Design System.
 ---

 # Get started